Mani Lettenbichler is a four-time winner of Red Bull Erzbergrodeo

 “Coming to this race, you are the title contender.
 There was so much pressure already before the race.
 It was really difficult to chase Billy in the first third of the race as the pace was so high, and Theo was in between, but I managed to pass him and push on and try to give Billy a hard time.
 He was riding really well in the stones, but I knew that in the trees I should have him,” summarised Lettenbichler.

-The 35-kilometre-long, rugged and boulder-strewn race course featuring massive climbs is contrasted by a backdrop of Styrian mountains, offering a mix of barren landscapes and Alpine vegetation.
+The 22-mile-long, rugged and boulder-strewn race course featuring massive climbs is contrasted by a backdrop of Styrian mountains, offering a mix of barren landscapes and Alpine vegetation.

 The race completion rate is famously low, with approximately 99% of participants failing to finish the competition.
 The 2025 edition saw 14 people out of 500 finishing before the four-hour cut-off, six more than last year’s edition.